 If you want to display a custom set of posts and custom post types (CPTs) in a Posts or Search module, you can create a filter to override query args in the

-class.
 This code applies to custom queries only and doesn't work with the main query.
 If you want to override the main query, see this WordPress codex article.

 Add the following code to the functions.php file in your child theme.

-In Line #2, add the post types in the array with the posts types that you want the custom query to display.
-In this example, the Posts module will display standard posts, the posts belonging to a CPT called "another-post-type," and the posts from another CPT called "or-another-post-type".
+In Line 2, replace the post types in the array with the posts types that you want the custom query to display.
+In this example, the Posts or Search module will display three post types: standard posts, the posts belonging to a CPT called "another-post-type," and the posts from another CPT called "or-another-post-type".

-The above code as written applies to the whole site, so wherever you use a Posts module, the display will show the post types that you enumerated in your array.
-In actual use, you'd probably want to add a conditional to make this query apply only to certain pages, certain nodes, or custom IDs.
+In actual use, you probably want to add a conditional to make this query apply only to certain pages, nodes, or custom IDs.
 Here are a couple of code examples.

 Suppose you want the Posts and Search modules to display both standard posts and WooCommerce products on the front page of your site.
 Use this code instead of the code in the previous section.

 The following code example displays both standard posts and WooCommerce products for a specific Posts module or Search module ID.
 Note that the conditional statement for the Search module is slightly different from that of the Posts module so we provide both code examples here.